Course Settings allows you to manage course details like appearance, metadata, scheduling, and gradebook settings.

 - When unchecked, all activities are considered equally to calculate the time allowed for each and what due date to assign.

 - When checked, activities that require only viewing get less time than other activities.

 NOTE: To create an activity that requires only viewing from the student, use the Assignment, Custom Activity, Rich-text, or Website link Activity types and disable the This activity is gradable option.

 - Technical note: If you create activities through the XLI API, activities that require only viewing are non-gradable item’s whose type is AssetLink or Resource.

 Automatically assign zero scores to past-due activities (The zero is assigned when the due date passes even if students are allowed to late submissions.)
-Not applicable in continuous enrollment courses.

 - NOTE: This functionality is not supported in BrainHoney, so you will need to reselect this setting when migrating courses from BrainHoney to Buzz.